phaserjs/phaser/README.md

 * StateManager.start can now have as many parameters as you like.
 The order is: start(key, clearWorld, clearCache, ...) - they are passed to State.init() (NOT create!)
 * Loader.script now has callback (and callbackContext) parameters, so you can specify a function to run once the JS has been injected into the body.
 * Phaser.Timer.stop has a new parameter: clearEvents (default true), if true all the events in Timer will be cleared, otherwise they will remain (fixes #383)
+* All GameObjects now have a 'destroyChildren' boolean as a parameter to their destroy method.
+It's default is true and the value propogates down its children.

 Updates: